secretstartups/handbook/content/handbook/marketing/developer-relations/workflows-tools/forum.md

 For requesting a new category, please review the following steps:

 1. Do you want to filter specific topics, or subscribe to notifications?
 If yes, please consider using [tags](#tags) instead.
-1. New categories should fit as sub category into the existing top-level categories.
-We try to avoid bigger layout changes to not break contributor workflows.
+1. New categories should fit as subcategory into the existing top-level categories.
+We try to avoid bigger layout changes to avoid breaking contributor workflows.
 1. Create a [new issue in the Developer Evangelist Meta Project](https://gitlab.com/gitlab-com/marketing/developer-relations/dev-evangelism/de-tmm-meta/-/issues) to discuss, and add details about forum DRIs, expected topic count, and impact.
+Assign the issue to technical owners using this quick action: `/assign @dnsmichi @sugaroverflow`.

 #### Tags